List of Monster High characters: Heath Burns

-Heath Burns (voiced by Yuri Lowenthal in the first volume of the web series, Cam Clarke from the 2nd volume onwards, Alexander Polinsky in the 2022 TV series, portrayed by Justin Derickson in the live-action film) is the teenage son of two Fire Elementals.
-In the Polish-dubbed web series, his name is Ross Burla and in the French-dubbed he is named Thomas Cramé.
+Heath Burns (voiced by Yuri Lowenthal in the first volume of the web series, Cam Clarke from the 2nd volume onwards, Alexander Polinsky in the 2022 TV series, portrayed by Justin Derickson in the live-action films) is the teenage son of two Fire Elementals.
+Heath has different names in different countries; in Poland, his name is Ross Palony, and in France, he's Thomas Cramé.
 Heath was first seen as a background character in the episode "Substitute Creature".
 In the episode, "The Hot Boy", he was shown to be Draculaura's short-lived crush.
 In "Fear Pressure", he mentions that Jackson is his human cousin, a possible reference to when many fans confused Heath Burns for Holt Hyde.
 Heath's first mention in the dolls' continuity is in Abbey's diary where he is constantly hitting on her with corny one-liners.
-Heath primarily serves as the comedy relief, being the butt of many physical jokes and the class clown.
+Heath primarily serves as the comic relief, being the butt of many physical jokes and the class clown.
 He and Abbey are now dating.
 He thinks she's "hot" and she likes that he "makes her laugh".
 He often calls Abbey "baby" which she corrects him over constantly, telling him her name is Abbey not Baby.
 In the first novel, Heath appears to be a normie (human).
 In Book 2, "The Ghoul Next Door", this Heath is revealed to be a RAD (monster) when he sneezes fire.
 He explains that his ability appeared when he turned fifteen.
 Starting out as gassy outbursts, Heath's ability is still dangerous.
 Heath has yellow skin, red eyes and orange hair that bursts into flame when he's excited.
-He's shown as being close friends with Manny Taur, the two are often seen hanging out together.
+He's shown as being close friends with Manny Taur, and the two are often seen hanging out together.